 Under identical test conditions, the AAA rechargeable batteries 1000mAh will last a bit longer than the 800mAh variant, primarily because it packs more energy in the same size.

-Once the battery has drained, you can use SMARTCELL-provided adapter to recharge and reuse the battery.
+Once the battery has drained, you can use a SMARTCELL-provided adapter to recharge and reuse the AAA NimH rechargeable batteries.

 SMARTCELL Rechargeable AAA Batteries

 Upto 1200 Recharge Cycles

 Yes, and No. AAA and rechargeability are not to be confused with one another.